ian0422my/my-jekyll/_posts/2022-09-14-kubernetes.markdown

 ## summary

 * provide orchestration for containers (scaling, ha, load balancing, bring up a dead container)
+* only knows how to pull from registry
+  * no composing capability
 * components
   * high level architecture
     * cluster > node > pod > containers